Check out the pictures from TEDxKids@SMU 2012 on Flickr here!

-This year’s theme was disruption.
-The kids participated in a discussion of events, discoveries, and how they impact us personally and as a community.
+The theme this year was “re:THINK”.
+The kids participated in discussions of paradigm shifting events, discoveries, inventions and technologies, and how they impact us personally and as a community.

 The TEDx and TED model of conferences are an ideal platform to present new, engaging ideas to the next generation of leaders, artists, creators, innovators, and inventors.
 Short, bursty presentations by astounding thinkers on a broad array of topics ranging from the science of yo-yo’s to space exploration take students out of the classrooms and into a setting where the teachers are the people actually thinking up and executing these big ideas.

 As part of our commitment to the students in the Dallas area, we offer this program free of charge for students to attend, but require that students commit to completing a service learning project.
 At TEDxKids@SMU, students will have the opportunity to sign up for one of several volunteer experiences coordinated through TEDxSMU, or to propose a service learning project of their choosing.

 To reaffirm to the students that this day is really about and for them, we are asking that all chaperons and adults attending TEDxKids@SMU sit in the balcony of the City Performance Hall, where parents and chaperons can watch and be in close proximity to students without being in the same row.
 This is available based on the comfort and discretion of chaperons.
 TEDxKids@SMU Hosts are Dallas-area juniors and seniors in high school who have been selected through an application process to serve as peer mentors to the students and will also be available to sit with them during the program.